-Everything old is new again.
+Summer is around the corner and you have a to-do list a mile long – what is an ideal solution?
+Use interns to help tackle it over the summer!
 We are so excited that apprenticeship (in all its forms: internships, job shadowing and project-based learning) has made a strong comeback as a hands-on learning experience for all types of jobs.
-In fact, we join Salesforce CEO Marc Benioff in his moonshot goal to create 5 million apprenticeships by 2022.
-Since 2015, we too have had our own rallying cry – talent is the great multiplier for the social sector, and it is just as important for us to “grow our own” as it is for the technology sector.
-This week, we’d like to discuss our best strategies for nurturing talent through internships, job shadowing and project-based learning.
+Since 2015, we have rallied our clients and TrendSpotters to hire new-gen interns.
+Talent is the great multiplier for the social sector, and it is just as important for us to “grow our own” as it is for every other sector.
+This week, we’d like to discuss our best strategies for nurturing talent through paid internships, job shadowing and project-based learning.

 We have also seen a rise in project-based learning.
-In my classes at the University of North Texas and The University of Texas at Arlington, we always end with a final project based in reality.
+In my classes at Southern Methodist University and The University of Texas at Arlington, we always end with a final real-world project.
 So, if you are not ready to hire an intern or want a professor to guide the work for supervision, you can also ask local colleges and universities to steer you toward professors (like me!) who are looking for small, course-driven projects that can be conducted over a semester (e.g., feasibility assessment, competitive research, market research study).
 [BTW: I am still in search of 2-3 DFW-based projects for my spring semester, so send along your needs.]
 You not only get free labor, but you also get a final product that has been vetted by an external party.
 As a bonus, students can also use this project in their portfolio with future employers.